shivanshdave/2020-432/homework/hw03/README.md

 the subject has a statin prescription based on the subject’s current LDL cholesterol and which of the four practices they receive care from.
-Fit logistic regression models both with and without an interaction term between the two practice (factor) and LDL level.
+Fit logistic regression models both with and without an interaction term between the practice and the LDL level.

 ## Question 2 (10 points)